Skip to content

 Find the full printable recipe with specific measurements below.

-• Heavy cream: You can also use whole milk.
-The higher the fat content, the thicker the icing will be.
-It is easier to thin out the icing by adding the cream or milk little by little than it is to thicken it.
+• Heavy cream: Or whole milk, the higher the fat content, the thicker the icing will be.
+Thin icing to desired consistency by adding the cream or milk little by little.

 • Powdered sugar: This is sugar ground up to a powder and usually contains cornstarch to act as an anti-clumping agent.
 Even still, make sure to sift it to guarantee a smoother glaze.